How did everything begin?

 Everything was completely different compared to today.

-the beginning that all the matter in the universe was
+characteristic of the beginning that all the matter in the

-concentrated in only one point - a point whose volume was
+universe was concentrated in only one point - a point whose

-perhaps only the size of the pinhead (the idea of a pinhead
+volume was perhaps only the size of the pinhead (the idea of

-appears in the publications of many who believe in this
+a pinhead appears in the publications of many who believe in

-theory).
-There was no matter and no space beyond this point.
+this theory).
+There was no matter and no space beyond this

-generally thought that galaxies, stars, and other celestial
+places.
+It is generally thought that galaxies, stars, and

-bodies were then born from these condensations, until
+other celestial bodies were then born from these

-finally the universe as we know was finished.
+condensations, until finally the universe as we know was

 Is the theory satisfactory?